victoriafil/lt2222-v23-a3/README.md

 Finally, given an output file name from the command line, the code stores all the data in a csv folder, where the author's name is stated in the first column as well as whether the instance was included in the training or the testing set.
 These particular columns will help extract the authors' names and the training and testing instances to train and test the model created in a3_model.py script.

 ***a3_model:***

+The model is a simple Perceptron model that has an optional hidden layer (the hidden size can be modified to be 0 when the model is establieshed in the code).
+The size of the hidden layer is defined to be 50, because the confusion matrix had better values overall, with more correct predictions on the diagonall.
+The model has an input layer that takes the number of input features, and the output layer generates the probability distribution over the possible output labels.
+The hidden layer, when included, applies a non-linear transformation (defined by the user) to the input features before being passed to the output layer.
+The non-linear transformation applied to the hidden layer depends on the activation function specified by the user when calling the script.
+The options include the relu function, the sigmoid function, and the identity function, when none linear functions are defined.
+The model is defined in a class and it's trained in a function using the negative log-likelihood loss function and the Adam optimizer.
+The LabelEncoder is used to encode the target labels.
+After the valuation of the trained model, a confusion matrix is printed.